yonisabag11/portfolio/README.md

 **Content Updates** - Updated all legal notices, about sections, and contact information

+**Spam Protection** - Implemented anti-spam measures for the contact form including rate limiting and honeypot protection

 **Project Documentation** - Added comprehensive project descriptions with objectives and technical details

 ### Credits